junxit/us-congress-bills-112/metadata.md

 - 2012-07-25 — Introduced in House
 - 2012-07-25 — Referred to the Committee on the Judiciary, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2012-07-25 — Referred to the Committee on the Judiciary, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2012-08-01 — Committee Consideration and Mark-up Session Held.
+- 2012-08-01 — Ordered to be Reported by Voice Vote.
+- 2012-09-10 — Committee on Oversight and Government discharged.
+- 2012-09-10 — Committee on Oversight and Government discharged.
+- 2012-09-10 — Placed on the Union Calendar, Calendar No. 478.
+- 2012-09-10 — Reported by the Committee on Judiciary.
+H. Rept.
+112-661, Part I.
+- 2012-09-10 — Reported by the Committee on Judiciary.
+H. Rept.
+112-661, Part I.